Recreation Management in Gerontology Program (C152)

 Special Requirements

-- Upon acceptance and confirmation into the program, students must meet all the mandatory pre-placement health requirements for this program.
-This may take up to four months to complete all the requirements.
+- Upon confirmation of acceptance into this program, students must meet and complete all the mandatory Pre-placement requirements for this program.
+It will take up to 8 to 10 weeks to complete.

-- In compliance with requests from our placement partners, all students in this program are required to have a police vulnerable sector check completed, and this check must be renewed annually before entering into field or clinical placement.
+- In compliance with requests from our placement partners, all students in this program are required to have a Vulnerable Sector Check completed, and this check must be renewed every year before entering into field or clinical placement.

 - Failure to meet the requirements for field placement will prevent students from completing the program and/or securing employment.

-- The fees for the police record check vary and must be paid by the student.
-For more information, please visit the Pre-placement website
+The fees for the vulnerable sector check vary and must be paid by the student.
+For more information, please visit the Clinical Pre-placement website.

 How to Apply